Parallel Best Arm Identification in Heterogeneous Environments

-In this section, we provide a technical overview of our main results, particularly the impossibility result for non-IID data in the unweighted case.
-We will also briefly discuss the bound on the maximum speedup in the weighted case and the algorithm achieving almost tight upper bounds.
+Before delving into the full proof of our main result (Theorem~\ref{thm:lb-main}), which is very technical, we would like to provide an overview.

-All of the parameters used in this technical overview are merely for illustration; they may {\em not} correspond to the actual values used in the theorems and proofs in the next few sections.
-We sometimes ignore lower-order logarithmic terms for the sake of readability.
+We note that all the parameters used in this technical overview are merely for the illustration purpose.
+They may {\em not} correspond to the actual, typically more complex, parameters used in the actual proof.
+We will also frequently {\em ignore lower-order logarithmic terms} for the sake of readability.